amanmaldar/tinyTapeout330/docs/info.md

 ## How it works

 Explain how your project works
+Added 1 AND gate and 1 NOT gate for testing.

+AND gate is IN0 and IN1 as input.
+OUT1 is output.

+NOT gate has IN2 as input.
+OUT2 is output.

 ## How to test

-Explain how to use your project
+Explain how to use your project. check AND gate truth table. check NOT gat truth table

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any OUT1 and OUT2 drives LED